LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/overview.md

 <div class="important">Over the next few months we'll be gradually rolling out LivePerson Functions and can't let everyone in at the same time - <a href="https://docs.google.com/forms/d/e/1FAIpQLSe6zcY6pkIjE-_7Eh0P15Vg6VCnt2N0LmAfQ8wS1eJ9yQQnQg/viewform">join the waitlist now</a> to secure your spot!</div>

-LivePersons Functions is a Function as a Service (FaaS) platform which enables brands to develop custom behaviors within the LiveEngage platform, to better tailor the system to their specific needs.
+[LivePerson Functions](https://faas.liveperson.net) is a Function as a Service (FaaS) platform which enables brands to develop custom behaviors within the LiveEngage platform, to better tailor the system to their specific needs.
 By offering these capabilities, Functions enables developers to write a simple function, deploy it to LivePerson's infrastructure and make it available to their LivePerson account in minutes.
 This allows you to create custom logic inside our conversational platform.

 ![](img/faas-overview.png)